MicrosoftDocs/memdocs/memdocs/intune/apps/macos-shell-scripts.md

 ms.collection: M365-identity-device-management
 ---

-# Use shell scripts on macOS devices in Intune (Preview)
+# Use shell scripts on macOS devices in Intune (Public Preview)

 > [!NOTE]
 > Shell scripts for macOS devices is currently in preview.
 Review the list of [known issues in preview](macos-shell-scripts.md#known-issues) before using this feature.